JonnyBanana/THE-BIOHACKING-BIBLE/README.md

 <a href="https://hackaday.com/2015/07/30/the-biohacking-movement-and-open-source-insulin/">The Biohacker Movement and the Open Source Insulin</a>

+<a href="https://www.theawl.com/2013/12/the-future-of-biohacking-in-the-age-of-patent-trolls/">The Future Of Biohacking In The Age Of Patent Trolls </a>

 <a href="https://nerdist.com/augmented-reality-tattoo-sonic-the-hedgehog-game/">This Augmented Reality Tattoo Generates a SONIC THE HEDGEHOG Game</a>